Suzuki Suzulight: Suzulight SF series

 A fourth bodystyle, the roomier SD Delivery Van, was added in November 1955.
 The pickup was the first ever bonneted Kei truck, although only 30-50 of these were built.
 In April 1956, the engine bore was increased to 59 mm, making for a 360.88 cc displacement.
 Power was up by two PS, to 18 (13 kW).
-Since the Suzulight's modern suspension was unable to cope with the bad Japanese roads of the time, the wishbones and coil springs were replaced with leaf springs on all corners at the same time, while the SS sedan version was withdrawn.
-In November Suzuki took advantage of the fact that Japanese tire manufacturers, who had hitherto not made any tires smaller than 16 inches, had begun making 14-inch tires.
+Since the Suzulight's modern suspension was unable to cope with the Japanese roads of the time, the wishbones and coil springs were replaced with leaf springs on all corners at the same time, while the SS sedan version was withdrawn.
+In November Suzuki took notice of the fact that Japanese tire manufacturers, who had hitherto not made any tires smaller than 16 inches, had begun making 14-inch tires.
 While the wheel wells remained rather large for a three-meter car, making for inefficient space utilization, the Suzulight's appearance became considerably more harmonious with smaller wheels.

 Small-scale series production began in October 1955, with 3-4 cars being built per month.
 By February 1956, however, monthly production had jumped to about 30 cars.

 In January 1958, after sluggish sales and to take advantage of economies of scale, the range was whittled down to a single model.
 A fifteen percent sales tax on passenger cars had recently been introduced, making the SS a hard sell, and the pickup's limited payload and sales conspired against it.
 The "SL" Light Van remained; its owner could also easily install a proper rear seat to circumvent the taxation rule.
 With two seats plus an auxiliary seat, a 200 kg payload, and a standard two-tone paintjob, it was also referred to as the "Suzulight SF Light Van" in period brochures.
 Although looking a lot like a modern hatchback in design, this was considerably more utilitarian in nature.
 Production ended in July 1959 with the introduction of the Suzulight TL Light Van.
 Production of the commercial use Suzulight SF series were 101 in 1956, followed by 385 examples in 1957, 454 in 1958.
 1,115 Suzukis intended for commercial use were built in 1959, but the lion's share of that year's production consisted of the succeeding TL series.